WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Wasabi has 3 different mechanisms to broadcast a transaction, it will try in the following order:
 1. Broadcast to the connected trusted node
 2. Broadcast to the Bitcoin P2P network
-3. Broadcast to the backend.
+3. Broadcast to an external site.

 1: The transaction is broadcast by the RPC if the user has specified a trusted node.
 The Bitcoin node will then propagate the transaction to the network.